 What emblem is on the caps of the Miami Marlins?

 The emblem on the Miami Marlins caps was updated in 2021.
-It now reflects the history of baseball and pays tribute to the Cuban “Sugar Kings,” who became the world champions among juniors in 1959.
+It now reflects baseball history and pays tribute to the Cuban “Sugar Kings,” who became the world junior champions in 1959.
 The patch features a white sugar bag with a red crown, the name, and the blue letters “MM.”
 The cap design matches the team’s new uniform: it will be used for the next three seasons.

-According to the former franchise owner Jeffrey Loria, the current logo reflects Miami’s primary palette: sunset and ocean colors.
+According to the former franchise owner, Jeffrey Loria, the current logo reflects Miami’s primary palette: sunset and ocean colors.
 These are orange, turquoise-blue, yellow, red, and black, like the dark southern nights.
 However, the choice was made in their favor because of the diversity of national cultures that filled Florida in the 1990s.
-They also influenced the typography, which is similar to Latin American traditions.
+They also influenced the typography, which resembles Latin American traditions.

-When changing the logo, CEO Jeter, who participated in its creation, noted that they wanted to convey Miami’s energy and diversity.
-We listened to fans’ opinions, revised color accents, and more.
-As a result, on a white baseball, above the inscription MIAMI, a large marlin is drawn in a high jump; a red line resembles the path made by the majestic, rare fish.
+When changing the logo, CEO Jeter, who helped create it, noted that they wanted to convey Miami’s energy and diversity.
+We listened to fans’ opinions and revised color accents, among other things.
+As a result, on a white baseball, above the inscription MIAMI, a large marlin is depicted in mid-air, performing a high jump; a red line traces the path of the majestic, rare fish.

 Font and Colors